tatsath/fin-ml/README.md

     $ .\env\Scripts\activate

+### Installing Python packages

 Next, use pip to install the required python packages.
 If you are not using virtualenv, you should add the `--user` option (alternatively you could install the libraries system-wide, but this will probably require administrator rights, e.g. using `sudo pip3` instead of `pip3` on Linux).

+The following command is used to install python package with a particular version.

+    $ pip3 install <PACKAGE>==<VERSION>

+If you want to try to install a list of packages from a file.
+You can use the following command.

     $ python3 -m pip install --upgrade -r requirements.txt